 For Java it uses the filename as a guess for the main class; for Kotlin it capitalizes filename and appends Kt to compute the guess for the main class name.
 For Python, the first filename is used as a guess for the main file.
-These guesses can be overruled with the options -p problemname, -l languageextension and -e entry point.
+These guesses can be overruled with the options -p problemname, -l languageextension and -e entry_point.

 See submit --help for a complete list of all options, extensions and some examples.
-Use submit --help | more when the help text does not fit on one screen.